mdom/dtgrep/README.md

 # LIMITATION

-go-dategrep expects the files to be sorted.
-If the timestamps are not ascending, go-dategrep might be exiting before the last line in its date range is printed.
+dtgrep expects the files to be sorted.
+If the timestamps are not ascending, dtgrep might be exiting before the last line in its date range is printed.

 # SEE ALSO